Four Questions and Answers:

 While running on my high school track team, I became intrigued to learn why some people are fast, while others (like myself) are not so lucky, despite the same training.
 Thinking about this fueled my interest to learn about human physiology (how the body works).
-As a result, I decided to major in Exercise Science.
+As a result, I decided on Exercise Science for my undergraduate major.

 What is my background?

 I earned an Exercise Science degree from Salisbury University and was excited to work in the Laboratory for Human Performance.
-In the lab, we measured oxygen consumption and power production during resistance and aerobic exercise.
-I am currently pursing a PhD in Applied Physiology at the University of Delaware with research focused on how diet and exercise affect heart and blood vessel health.
+In the laboratory, we measured oxygen consumption and power production during resistance and aerobic exercise.
+Following by BS, I earned a PhD in Applied Physiology at the University of Delaware with research focusing on how diet and exercise affect heart and blood vessel health.
 Throughout my training, I have been lucky to have been surrounded by supportive mentors and peers.